koo5/new_shit/README.md

 running it
 ===
-requires pygame and fuzzywuzzy (colors optional)
+requires pygame and fuzzywuzzy (colors.py optional)

 there is a proof-of-concept ncurses frontend, just need to come up with good key combinations and finish the translation table

 * apt-get install python-pygame python-pip
-* pip install --user fuzzywuzzy colors
+* pip install --user fuzzywuzzy colors.py
 #(or without --user)

 it should work with python 2.5, OrderedDict is bundled in (maybe not anymore)